tc39/notes/meetings/2017-03/mar-23.md

 AWB: Sometimes we do, it's ok.

-MJ: (reading from ECMA-262).
+MAJ: (reading from ECMA-262).
 The PR removes some of that wording and replacing it with some examples and solidifies the ambiguity.
 It doesn't say you must use the full implementation.

 MPT: Nobody is arguing for the ambguity, but what we're at is.